Get More People to Read and Share Your Content

 Make the navigation as simple as possible

-When a user is asked about the usability of a particular website, the first thought that comes to mind is “how easily can I find the information I’m looking for?”
+When you ask a user about the usability of a website, the first thought that comes to mind is “how easily can I find the information I’m looking for?”
 Research by User Interface Engineering, Inc. showed that people aren’t able to find the information they need from a website about 60% of the time.
 If you want your users to find the answers they need in the quickest way possible, you have to improve the navigation.

 Use catchy headings